Iran Dress Code

 Maybe the most confusing issue before your trip to Iran is what to wear in this country.
 It is interesting to know that the Iran dress code is different from other destinations that you have visited so far.
 Accordingly, we, as locals, have put together this trustable ultimate guide for the dress code in Iran.

 Iran has special dress rules for the residents and tourists as well, which is different from other Islamic countries.
 Usually, when you travel to an Islamic country as a non-Muslim tourist, you will see a strict kind of hijab for Muslim women and sometimes men that the travelers do not need to observe.
 In Iran, the situation is different, and you will figure it out on the first day of your Iran tour.
-But as you have to pack up in advance, you must know the Iran dress code before your trip.
+But as you have to pack up in advance, you must know the Iran dress code before your trip and follow it like the local women in Iran.
 So, here is the Iran dress code guide that you can rely on.

 Legs: for women, Should be covered to the ankles.
 Your pants can be slightly above your ankles.
 For men, the pants should be long as well, and wearing shorts is forbidden.

 Feet: can be uncovered for women and men.
-However, wearing flip-flops is uncommon in public.
+Wearing flip-flops is uncommon in public.

-Hair: for women, it should be covered in public places.
+Hair: for women, Should be covered in public places.

-Since Iran dress rules for men are simple to follow, men as tourists are more comfortable.
-As a man, you cannot wear shorts.
-Although T-shirts are OK, you should avoid ring sleeves.
+Since Iran dress code for men is simple to follow, men as tourists are more comfortable.
+As a male tourist in Iran, you can wear T-shirts, but you must avoid tank tops.
+Also, you cannot wear walking shorts in public places.

 All Iran dress rules are just for the time that you are in public places.
-For private residences, there are no codes.
+In the other words, for private residences, there are no codes.
 So, if you are invited to an Iranian house, you can choose your desired dress that suits the gathering.

 If you have a business trip to Iran or want to attend a formal meeting, you should follow the formal dress code.
 Accordingly, as a man, you can wear a suit and as a woman, a kind of long tunic “manteau” with a scarf.
 Moreover, although the Iranian men do not wear the tie in governmental organizations and companies, you can follow your dress code and wear a tie.